CharlesBT/roland-mc909-utils/README.md

 - TS-NODE to run the scripts as they are written in TypeScript
 - VSCode (recommended)

+## Installation

+- npm i or pnpm i to install the dependencies

 ## Features

 ### For samples loops